nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 For future enhancements, users should be able to set up a checklist of event's requirements.
 This is to ensure that every need for the event is being accounted for.
 Additionally, users are able to check-off and uncheck the requirements of the event to indicate whether the requirements have been satisfied or not.

-A possible way to implement this is to let every event object contains a `requirementList` attribute, users can add in the requirements to the list by modifying the existing `addevent` and `editevent` command to accept the requirements.
+A possible way to implement this is to let every event object contain a `requirementList` attribute, users can add in the requirements to the list by modifying the existing `addevent` and `editevent` command to accept the requirements.
 Two new commands, `mark EVENT_INDEX r/REQUIREMENT_INDEX` and `unmark EVENT_INDEX r/REQUIREMENT_INDEX`, may be required to implement the checking-off and unchecking of a requirement, specified by the `REQUIREMENT_INDEX`, of an event, specified by the `EVENT_INDEX`.
 The UI will also display the list of requirements of each event and their statuses (checked or unchecked).